pynetscript/reality/README.md

 # tools.py

 - tools.py is going to be imported on our main script (cmdrunner.py).
-- This way we have a cleaner script.
+- This way we have a cleaner main script.
 - Colorama (optional).
 - Getpass